markmoxon/elite-source-code-bbc-micro-cassette/README.md

 ### Requirements

-You will need the following to build Elite from source:
+You will need the following to build Elite from the source:

 * BeebAsm, which can be downloaded from the [BeebAsm repository](https://github.com/stardot/beebasm).
 Mac and Linux users will have to build their own executable with `make code`, while Windows users can just download the `beebasm.exe` file.
 * Python.
 Both versions 2.7 and 3.x should work.